kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

-Wednesday morning, Sept 6h, an assistant to the medical staff at Parkview Neurology, Megan, called me likely in response to two message I had sent, using
-Mychart.parkview.com, to update them on my recent appointment with Dr. Karl.
+Wednesday morning, Sept 6h, Megan, who is an assistant to the medical staff at Parkview Neurology, called me likely in response to two message I had sent the week before, using <Mychart.parkview.com>, to update them on my recent appointment with Dr. Karl.
 I think the call was because I am getting medications from two different providers, Erin Richmond, NP, Parkview Neurology, and Dr. Jon Karl of Orthopedics North East.

 I was able to describe to